zzhangjii/learning-library/lab-guides/LabGuide200.md

   ![](images/200/44.PNG)

-# Deploy the AlphaOffice Application using Docker
+# Deploy the AlphaOffice REST Services using Docker

-In this section you will again clone the github repository as you did in Lab 100.
-It contains a Java REST Application that queries the database.
+In this section you will clone a github repository that contains a Java REST Application.
 Then, you will modify the configuration to point to your ATP database.
 After successful testing you will create a new Docker image.

-## Deploy AlphaOffice Product Catalog Application
+## Deploy AlphaOffice REST Services

 ### **STEP 1**: Clone the git repository and copy the wallet file